ergonode/docker/README.md

 If you want to test ergonode in multiple directories you need to create the  `.env` file and set COMPOSE_PROJECT_NAME env var to some unique value

+If you want't change any environment variable you can optionally  change this in the `.env` file.
+And all environment variables used by our docker you can find in the `docker-compose.yml` files.

 Now you can start start docker by simple command

 ```bash